brikis98/yevgeniy-brikman-homepage/_posts/2020-09-06-the-checklist-manifesto.md

 ## Why we fail in medicine

 The failure rate in medicine is not high due to a lack of training.
 The amount of training and specialization in medicine is extraordinary.
-Whereas in the past, you could be a doctor with just a couple years of training, nowadays you need:
+Whereas in the past, you could be a doctor with just a couple of years of training, nowadays, you need:

 - 4 years of undergrad
 - 4 years of med school